thangacodes/go-learn/practices/notes/keep_in_mind_notes.md

    name  = "Siju"
 fmt.Println(name)

-# When you run the program
+# When you run the program with:
   go run variables_dec.go
-# You see an output as,
+# The output will be:
   Siju
 Another method is,
 # variables_dec.go